tarakanbg/api.vateud.net/README.md

 * a user can only edit an event if the event's vACC matches the user vacc
 * a user can only delete an event if the event's vACC matches the user vacc
+* the weekly checkmark field only has an effect when creating new events: it will trigger the creation of 52 weekly instances of the event (1 year ahead).
+Triggering it won't have any effect when editing existing events.

 ### M. vACC profiles